kera-cudmore/BookWorm/README.md

 As an administrator for the site I want to be able to:

-* Remove any reviews that are offensive.
+* Remove any content that could be offensive.

 - - -